 I guess the name speaks for itself right?.
 The Black Sand beach is widely considered to be one of the most beautiful non-tropical beaches in the world.
 It's unique color comes from the erosion of over 20 different forms of volcanic rock, typically found near the mouths of volcanos.

-Depending on how interested you are in this topic, I would recommend visiting the Iceland Volcano House in Reykjavik to gain a better understanding of the nearby geography.
+Depending on how interested you are in this topic, I would recommend visiting the Iceland Volcano House in Reykjavik to gain a better understanding of the geography before you go.

 Price: Free (the Volcano House is also free but there is a small entrance fee to see the documentary, ~1400KRS)